JustinDrake/node-es6-examples/README.md

 }
 ```

-(Note that although the `yield` keyword is *not* a reserved keywork in ES5, the new `function*` syntax guarantees no function using "yield" as a variable name breaks in ES6.)
+(Note that although the `yield` keyword is *not* a reserved keywork in ES5, the new `function*` syntax guarantees no ES5 function using "yield" as a variable name will break in ES6.)

 Generators are useful because they return (i.e. create) iterators.
-In turn, an iterator, which is an object with a `next` method, actually executes the body of generators.
+In turn, an iterator, an object with a `next` method, actually executes the body of generators.
 The `next` method, when repeatedly called, partially executes the corresponding generator, gradually advancing through the body until a `yield` keyword is hit.

 ```javascript
 var argumentsIterator = argumentsGenerator('a', 'b', 'c');